Located between the Aventino and Palatine Hill, the Circus Maximus was the largest stadium in ancient Rome built for

 The Circus Maximus in Rome (Circo Massimo), located between the Aventino and Palatine Hills, was an extended precinct with space for 300,000 spectators.
 The arena, which measured 600 meters in length and 225 meters in width, made the Circus Maximus the largest in Rome, ahead of the Circus of Flaminius and the Circus of Maxentius.

 In the Circus Maximus several competitions were carried out, standing out among them chariot races, in which participants tried to complete seven laps of the Circus Maximus.
 The competitors, mounted in small chariots drawn by horses, gambled much more than their prestige or large prizes in the races, since many of them were slaves fighting for their liberty.

-During the public games equestrian exhibitions, known as "Ludus Troiae", also took place.
-These were a simulation of battles carried out by young Roman aristocrats.
+During the public games, equestrian exhibitions, known as "Ludus Troiae", also took place.
+These were a simulation of various famous battles carried out by young Roman aristocrats.
 There were also foot races that lasted for several hours.
-All of these competitions had the added attraction of important bets that were carried out./p>
+The spectators would bet on the winners, making the competitions even more exciting.

 Currently, the ruins of what was once the Circus Maximus barely remain.
 There is only the enormous terrace that keeps the form that it had in its day, which often causes disappointment for tourists who visit it hoping to find at least the ruins of the precinct.